Hand-held Calculators

 It is interesting to see how the designers have managed to produce a credit card calculator with this large size of solar cell by folding the calculator in the middle.

-Also see the TEC 205G below, and also the Sharp EL-8026 and Teal Photon, two of the first solar powered calculators, and the Sharp EL-826, a contemporary calculator with a more efficient solar cell.
+Also see the TEC 205G and IMPERIAL SOLAR-MINI, below, and also the Teal Photon, one of the first solar powered calculators, and the Sharp EL-826, a contemporary calculator to this with a more efficient solar cell.

 TEC EC-205G